CORONA VIRUS – COVID 19

 The exhibition is a registered charity (No. 1089013) and is run and maintained by a small group of volunteers.
 Admission is free but donations are gratefully received to help with running and maintenance of the exhibition.
 We are also currently raising funds to equip the newly reconstructed Nissen Huts with display cabinets.

-Although this exhibition is about WW2 history, as it is currently the 100th anniversary of The Great War, we have a small exhibit commemorating some local heros from that conflict.
+Although this exhibition is about WW2 history, to commemorate the 100th anniversary of The Great War, we have a small exhibit relating to some local heroes from that conflict.